Episcopal Student Fellowship (ESF)

 Presbyterian Campus Ministry/Salem UKirk

-The Wesley Foundation
+The Wesley Foundation (United Methodist)

 The Wesley Foundation (Wesley) is a campus ministry that welcomes all traditions to participate in group worship and Bible study in the Methodist doctrine.
 The group meets for weekly Bible Study in the campus minister’s lounge.
-In addition to small group, Wesley women participate in community service and group bonding activities.
+In addition to small groups, Wesley women participate in community service and group bonding activities.
 Members are also welcomed to participate in activities with the Wake Forest Wesley Foundation.

-Email Rev. Larry Jones
+Rev. Larry Jones